uos/tsdf_localization/README.md

 ## Demo

-A quick startup and an example usage of tsdf_localization within your package is shown here: https://github.com/uos/tsdf_localization_demo.git
+A quick startup including how to use tsdf_localization within your package is shown here: https://github.com/uos/tsdf_localization_demo.git

 ## Citation